jvanverth/essentialmath/src/README_LINUX.txt

 ***********************************************************************
 *** OpenGL Specifics ***

-The system must have development packages for OpenGL, GLU, and GLUT installed.
+The system must have development packages for OpenGL and GLEW installed.
 These should be part of a standard Linux distribution, although they may not be installed by default.
-For example, under Ubuntu, you may need to use the package manager to install them.
+For example, under Ubuntu, you may need to use the package manager to install them:

+	sudo apt-get install mesa-common-dev libglew-dev

-The path to OpenGL, GLU, GLUT, and GLEW include and library files may be different on your system.
+The path to OpenGL and GLEW include and library files may be different on your system.
 If so, you will need to change the SYSIPATH variable in /common/MakefileCommon, and the SYSLPATH variable in /Examples/MakefileExamples.
+If GLEW is not available on your system, the necessary build files can be found in src/glew-1.12.0/.

+In addition, you will need to build the GLFW library.
+Again, the necessary dependencies may not be installed, namely Cmake and the xorg libraries.
+The following will build GLFW under Ubuntu:

+	sudo apt-get install cmake xorg-dev
+	cd src/glfw-3.1.1
+	cmake .
+	make

+However it is built, the Makefiles are expecting to find libglfw3.a in src/glfw-3.1.1/src/.

-You should be sure that you are using the correct drivers for your video card.
-With some cards the Ubuntu default drivers, for one, do not support the necessary OpenGL features.
+Finally, you should be sure that you are using the correct drivers for your video card.

 ***********************************************************************
 *** Building Libraries and Demo Applications ***

-The libraries and applications use the OpenGL GLUT and GLEW systems.
+The libraries and applications use the OpenGL GLFW and GLEW systems.
 As mentioned, for best results you will need to make sure these are installed on your system.

 The Linux platform uses "make" from a command prompt to build any or all of the libraries and demo applications.
 A hierarchical build system allows the user to rebuild at any desired level in the code hierarchy.